 Educational institutions often use surveillance systems to promote safety, deter bullying, and support safeguarding measures.
 However, when footage needs to be reviewed or shared—whether in response to incidents, disciplinary processes, or Subject Access Requests (SARs)—redaction ensures that only relevant individuals are identifiable, while others, especially minors, remain protected.

 By obscuring faces, name badges, and other identifiable features, schools can comply with the UK GDPR and child safeguarding requirements, while maintaining transparency and fulfilling their legal obligations.
-To help schools navigate these responsibilities, we've created a dedicated guide on handling CCTV-related Subject Access Requests
+To help schools navigate these responsibilities, we've created a dedicated guide for schools on handling CCTV-related Subject Access Requests